ericjang/ericjang.github.io/_posts/2023-03-26-self-reflection.markdown

 ```

 The poem clearly rhymes, in violation of the instructed task.
-Now if you ask GPT-4 if it met the assignment, it apologizes and generates a valid non-rhyming poem!
+Now if you ask GPT-4 if it met the assignment, it apologizes and generates a better non-rhyming poem!
+Note that it still makes some mistakes, the 3rd and 4th stanzas have rhymes.

 Me:
 ```